 Radio host jailed for sedition in Hong Kong finds a home and freedom in Canada

-But there was something else that Wan says people in Hong Kong can no longer take for granted — the ability to talk freely and without fear in public.
+But there was something else Wan says people in Hong Kong can no longer take for granted: the ability to talk freely and without fear in public.

 Wan, 55, is better known as the former Hong Kong radio personality Giggs, a prominent voice of support for the city's pro-democracy protest movement.

-"I hear people chatting in Cantonese no matter where I go, especially in Richmond and Burnaby’s food courts where they say 'hey' after recognizing me," Wan said in an interview in Mandarin, in which he is also fluent.
+"I hear people chatting in Cantonese no matter where I go, especially in Richmond and Burnaby's food courts where they say 'hey' after recognizing me," Wan said in an interview in Mandarin.

 But Wan said his fight continues in Canada, as he described the plight of other supporters of the protest movement still behind bars.